Legislature(2021 - 2022)GRUENBERG 120

 that when considering statutory rape of a minor - also referred

-to sexual abuse of a minor (SAM) - [marriage] might only be a
+to as sexual abuse of a minor (SAM) - [marriage] might be a

-factor if the age difference between the two individuals was
+factor under SSHB 5 only if the age difference between the two

-more than 10 years, should the bill pass.
-He added that was
+individuals were more than 10 years.
+He added that he was

 unsure whether marriage would be an exception under those